 \item \textbf{Handle missing features}.
-We handled missing features at two levels of data integration separately.
-For the features within each modality and within each cancer type, the missing values were imputed with the mean of the samples for that feature.
-This resulted in the full-length features vector for each sample.
-Across different cancers and across different modalities, we padded the missing features with zeros.
-One may opine that this is equivalent to zero-padding prevalent in the bio-statistics, but we argue that padding zeros across cancers and modalities is not imputation when integrating very high dimensional, and high-sample sized data.
-Moreover, zero-padding has also been shown to improve the quality of gene studies results across disease data including breast cancer \cite{baruzzo2021beware}.
-In deep learning, zero imputation technique shows the best performance compared to other imputation techniques and deficient data removal techniques \cite{anggraeny2018analysis, ulriksborg2022imputation}.
-Moreover, there is a line of work that simply used zero padding by to minimize the noise in data and achieved state-of-the-art performance on respective datasets \cite{zheng2016neural, talwar2018autoimpute, yi2019not} \end{itemize}
+We handled missing features at two levels of data integration.
+First, for the features within each modality and cancer type, the missing values were imputed with the mean of the samples for that feature.
+This resulted in the full-length feature vector for each sample.
+Second, across different cancers and modalities, we padded the missing features with zeros.
+One may opine that this is equivalent to zero-padding prevalent in the bio-statistics, but we argue that padding zeros across cancers and modalities is not an imputation when integrating very high dimensional, and high-sample-sized data.
+In deep learning, the zero imputation technique shows the best performance compared to other imputation techniques and deficient data removal techniques \cite{anggraeny2018analysis, ulriksborg2022imputation}.
+Moreover, there is a line of work that simply used zero padding to minimize the noise in data and achieved state-of-the-art performance on respective datasets \cite{talwar2018autoimpute, yi2019not}. \end{itemize}